LiamJCates/Programming-Notes/C++/Utilities/STL/Containers/_Containers.md

 Container Types
+A class with the main purpose of holding objects is commonly called a container.

+Most computing involves creating collections of values and then manipulating such collections.
+Providing suitable containers for a given task and supporting them with useful fundamental operations are important steps in the construction of any program.

-A container is a data structure that holds some objects that are usually of the same type.
+Formally, a container is a data structure that holds some objects that are usually of the same type.

 Different types of containers organize the objects within them differently.
 Although the number of different organizations is theoretically unlimited, only a small number of them have practical significance, and the most frequently used organizations are incorporated in the STL.

 The STL includes the following containers: deque, list, map, multimap, set, multiset, stack, queue, priority_queue, and vector.